markledwich2/YouTubeNetworks_Dataform/readme.md

 These are tables with the latest data for a historical record.
 For example, `channel` many rows for the same channel representing what it was at a point in time, and `channel_latest` contains one row per channel with the most recently updated data.

-### Schema (TODO)
+### Table Help/Descriptions
-Documentation for tables and columns are missing 🙄.
-The intention is to add detailed description for tables and un-intuitive columns in the `.sqlx` files.
-These appear as tooltips in datagrip and by other tools to create diagrams.
+Descriptions for tables are defined in `.sqlx` files and saync'ed as comments on tables by dataform (and by the recfluence CLI).
+These appear as tooltips in datagrip and any good sql tool.

 ### Example Queries